 In our investigation of obfuscators thus far, we have interpreted the "functionality" of a program as being the function it computes.
 However, sometimes one is interested in other aspects of a program's behavior, and in such cases a corresponding change should be made to the definition of obfuscators.
-In this section, we consider programs that are sampling algorithms, i.e. are probabilistic algorithms that take no input (other than possibly a length parameter), and produce an output according to some desired distribution.
+One such case is the case of sampling algorithms, considered in this section.
+That is, we consider probabilistic algorithms that when fed a uniformly random string (of some length) as input, produce an output according to some desired distribution.
+We stress that we are interested in the distribution that is defined by such algorithms, and not in the strict effect of these algorithms as functions (from random inputs to samples in the distribution).
+(At the end of the section, we also discuss definitions of obfuscation for general probabilistic algorithms.)

-For simplicity, we only work with sampling algorithms given by circuits - a circuit C with m input gates and n output gates can be viewed as a sampling algorithm for the distribution $\langle \langle C \rangle \rangle$ on $\{0,1\}^n$ obtained by evaluating C on m uniform and independent random bits.
-If A is an algorithm and C is a circuit, we write $A^{\langle \langle C \rangle \rangle}$ to indicate that A has sampling access to C. That is, A can obtain, on request, independent and uniform random samples from the distribution defined by C. The natural analogue of the definition of circuit obfuscators to sampling algorithms follows.
+For simplicity, we only work with sampling algorithms described by circuits: A circuit C with m input gates and n output gates can be viewed as a sampling algorithm for the distribution $\langle \langle C \rangle \rangle$ on $\{0,1\}^n$ obtained by evaluating C on m uniform and independent random bits.
+If A is an algorithm and C is a circuit, we write $A^{\langle \langle C \rangle \rangle}$ to indicate that A has sampling access to C. That is, A can obtain, upon request, independent and uniform random samples from the distribution defined by C. The natural analogue of the definition of circuit obfuscators to sampling algorithms follows.

-Definition 6.1 (sampling obfuscator) A probabilistic algorithm \mathcal{O} is a sampling obfuscator if, for some polynomial p, the following three conditions hold:
+Definition 6.1 (sampling obfuscator) A probabilistic algorithm \mathcal{O} is a sampling obfuscator (for a class of circuits) if the following three conditions hold: